2024 Solar Incentives Guide for Champaign City, IL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are designed to mitigate the cost of installing solar panels on your home.
-Financial incentives like these are intended to encourage more homeowners to make the switch to renewable energy.
-Solar incentives can include upfront discounts, cash back or monthly credits towards your utility bill.
-Some incentives are provided by the federal government, some by the Illinois government and some by your specific utility company, county or municipality.
-Some broad categories of solar incentives include:
+Solar incentives are intended to encourage people to switch to renewable energy by providing incentives meant to lower the financial burden of solar panel installation and use.
+These incentives may include cash back, upfront discounts or monthly credits towards your utility bill.
+Some incentives are handled by the federal government, some by the state of Illinois and some by your utility company, county or municipality.
+Some solar incentives you might qualify for are:

-• Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for cash that is generally considered part of your taxable income.
-Typically, you must meet a certain (small) threshold of energy production before your solar system qualifies for SRECs or similar performance-based incentives.
-SRECs and similar incentives are normally handled by your state government.
+- Solar Renewable Energy Certificate (SREC): SRECs can be sold to your utility company (or other buyers) for cash that typically becomes part of your taxable income.
+Typically, a certain (small) threshold of energy production must be met before your solar system qualifies for SRECs or other performance-based incentives.
+These kinds of incentives are typically handled at the state level.

-• Net Metering: Don't forget to talk with your Champaign City utility company about signing a net metering contract.
-This allows you to get a credit towards your utility bill every month for the value of excess energy generated by your solar panels.
+- Net Metering: Be sure to speak to your Champaign City utility company about signing a net metering agreement.
+This allows you to receive credit towards your utility bill every month for the value of excess energy your solar panels generate.
 You could receive either a dollar-for-dollar credit or a percentage of the value.

-• Rebates: Rebates, or cash back after a purchase, are normally applied before any solar tax credits are calculated.
+- Rebates: Rebates, or partial refunds after a purchase, are typically applied before any solar tax credits are calculated.
 These rebates can be given by your local utility company, by your state or by your county.

 Best Solar Financing